gkaf89/NCC-Trainings/Courses/docs/cuda/exercise-2.md

  - Memory allocation on both CPU and GPU.
-Because, as have discussed before, GPU is accelerator, and it can not be act host machine.
-So therefore, the computation has to be initiated via CPU.
-That means, we need to fist inititalise the data on the host, that is CPU.
+Because as discussed before, GPU is an accelerator and can not act as a host machine .So therefore, the computation has to be initiated via CPU.
+That means, we need to first initialise the data on the host, that is CPU.
 At the same time, we also need to initialise the memory allocation on the GPU.
-   Because, we need to transfer the data from CPU to GPU.
+   Because, we need to transfer the data from a CPU to GPU.

 <figure markdown>